Seattle's Child

 • Honor the day by cooking traditional foods – go Southern or celebrate with a red drink (a traditional symbol of perseverance).
 Many celebrate by drinking strawberry soda.

-• Read to your children about the history of slavery and about social justice.
+• Read to your children about the history of slavery and social justice.
 Choose books about heroes of the era, such as Harriet Tubman, Frederick Douglass and Sojourner Truth.

-• Support Black-owned businesses.
+• Support Black-owned businesses

 About the Author